gythialy/openmuc/README.md

 All boxes seen in the picture are implemented as software modules called OSGi bundles that run independently in the OSGi environment.
 All modules except for the Data Manager are optional.
 Thus by selecting the modules you need you can easily create your own customized and light weight system.
 An explanation of these modules can be found in the user guide.

 ## Authors
-The OpenMUC framework is developed by:
+### Developers:

 - Stefan Feuerhahn
+- Marco Mittelsdorf
+- Dirk Zimmermann
+- Simon Fey

+### Former developers:

 - Michael Zillgith
-- Marco Mittelsdorf

-Simon Fey
-Frederic Robra
+- Frederic Robra
+- Karsten Müller-Bier